kryptokrona/kryptokrona-docs/docs/guides/wallets/Making-a-Wallet.md

 Proton Wallet is a wallet inspired by Electrum's QT Client.
 It's fast, compatible with the TurtlePay™ Blockchain Cache, and utilizing the latest in wallet backend technologies from the core TurtleCoin™ team.
 It's also open sourced and available on every major OS.
 You can download it [here](http://getproton.org/), or view the source code [here](https://github.com/turtlecoin/turtle-wallet-proton)

+If you would like to use it, you can check out [this guide](Using-Proton-Wallet)

 ## Shellnet (Web Wallet)

 Shellnet is a web wallet made by dsanon, and supports all the basic features you'd want in a TurtleCoin wallet, including exporting your keys